A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 He laughed and nudged her with his foot.
 “Come on, Min.
 Just press play on your weird show already!”

-As they watched the show, Jasmine slowly relaxed.
-By the time they were three episodes in, her feet were propped up on Leo’s lap, she was leaning back against a pillow with a blanket draped over her, and she was throwing stray doughnut sprinkles for him to catch in his mouth.
+The longer they watched the show, the more Jasmine relaxed.
+By the time they were three episodes in, her feet were propped on Leo’s lap, she was leaning back against a pillow with a blanket draped over her, and she was throwing stray doughnut sprinkles for him to catch in his mouth.

 “You’re terrible at this,” she laughed.